plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 | q42           | venation 1 (palmate)      | dissection:   1 (dissected) -> 0 (entire)
 | q43           | dissection: 1 (dissected) | venation: 1 (palmate) -> 0 (pinnate)

-> :thinking: What type of joint evolutionary transitions seem to often have very low rates (look for an abundance of zeros in a column)?
+> :thinking: What type of joint evolutionary transitions seem to often have a zero rate?

 {% comment %}
-q21, which involves entire leaves changing from palmate to pinnate, and q43, which involves dissected leaves changing from palmate to pinnate
+q21, which involves entire leaves changing from palmate to pinnate q43, which involves dissected leaves changing from palmate to pinnate
 {% endcomment %}

-> :thinking: What type of joint evolutionary transitions seem to often have very high rates (look for columns with rates in the hundreds)?
+> :thinking: What type of joint evolutionary transitions seem to often have a rate of 100?

 {% comment %}
-q12, which involves entire leaves changing from pinnate to palmate, and q13, which involves pinnate leaves changing from entire to dissected
+q12, which involves entire leaves changing from pinnate to palmate q13, which involves pinnate leaves changing from entire to dissected q42, which involves palmate leaves changing from dissected to entire
 {% endcomment %}

+> :thinking: Why is no rate ever larger than 100?
+Hint: look at the options output by BayesTraits.

+{% comment %}
+The "Rate Range" shown in the options is 0.000000 - 100.000000, so BayesTraits is limiting how large rate estimates can be.
+{% endcomment %}

 ## Bayesian MCMC: Dependence model

-Run BayesTraits again, typing 3 on the first screen to choose the dependence model and this time typing 2 on the second screen to select MCMC.
+:large_blue_diamond: Run BayesTraits again, typing 3 on the first screen to choose the dependence model and this time typing 2 on the second screen to select MCMC.
 You should see this output showing the options selected:

     Options:
     Model:                           Discrete: Dependent